 $ACL = Get-ACL -Path "Test1.txt" $AccessRule = New-Object System.Security.AccessControl.FileSystemAccessRule("TestUser1","Read","Allow") $ACL.RemoveAccessRule($AccessRule) $ACL | Set-Acl -Path "Test1.txt" (Get-ACL -Path "Test1.txt").Access | Format-Table IdentityReference,FileSystemRights,AccessControlType,IsInherited,InheritanceFlags -AutoSize

-$true will disable inheritance as seen in the example below.
+$truewill disable inheritance as seen in the example below.
+The secondary property,

 $ACL = Get-Acl -Path "Folder1" $ACL.SetAccessRuleProtection($true,$false) $ACL | Set-Acl -Path "Folder1"